16 min read read

 JSON.parse(badJson); // Error!

-You will get an unexpected token error pointing to the single quote at position two.
+You will get an unexpected token error pointing at the first single quote.

 The Fix